BladeRunnerJS/scaling-js-apps/aspects/exercise.md

 And load up a workbench for a Blade.
 You'll see the background colour is red.

-When the Aspect is loaded the CSS for it will be loaded first followed by the CSS for the Blades.
+When the Aspect is loaded the CSS for the Blades are loaded first followed by the Aspect CSS.
 So it's possible for the rules in an Aspect to override those in a Blade.
 It's also why you should take care when naming your Blade CSS.
 A good idea is to have a top level element with a class and then use that to namespace all your styles e.g.

 ```css